 PERSEUS: Personalized concept-based Sentiment Analysis

 In the research project PERSEUS, we aim at discovering individualities in expressing sentiments in text.
-To study the diversity between individuals and the consistency in each individual, we have build a personalized framework that takes user-related text from social platforms, such as Twitter and Facebook, and investigates and improves sentiment categorization by applying Deep Learning techniques.
+To study the diversity between individuals and the consistency in each individual, we have build a personalized framework that takes user-related text from social platforms, such as Twitter and Facebook, and investigates and improves sentiment categorisation by applying Deep Learning techniques.
 This project researches beyond purely understanding the meaning of text, and focuses on integrating the preference and tendency of users to provide user-sensitive predictions.
+Aspects of sentiment analysis in chatbots are analysed.
 Cooperation Partners: Lenovo AI Research Beijing.

 Approaching Indigenous Australian History With Text Mining Methods

 Despite their remarkable value, autobiographies appear to remain one of the most under-utilized historical resources.
 The proposed research project in digital humanities will apply computational Distant Reading-methods (natural language processing in general and topic modeling in particular) as a complement to traditional ”close reading” of Indigenous Australian autobiographies, aiming to identify meaningful language use patterns in the context of social environment and historical events.
-Cooperation Partners: C2DH, University of Sydney.
+Cooperation Partner: C2DH.

 STRIPS: A Semantic Search Toolbox for the Retrieve of Similar Patterns in Luxembourgish Documents